How Fast Do Kick Scooters Go? (Plus Suggested Models For Speed)

 Finally, there’s the question of stopping.
 Kick scooters typically use fender brakes, where you simply stomp on the rear fender to slow down.

-It’s a cheap and reliable design, but not a powerful one.
+That brake design is cheap and reliable, but not powerful.
 Compared to even fairly bad bicycle brakes, a scooter’s fender brake does very little.
-It’s best to use as a speed-checker, not a whoa-stop-me-now! device.
+It’s best to use as a speed-checker, not a whoa-stop-me-now! emergency brake.

 All in all, kick scooters are not dangerous.